Sbig App

 • Number of cylinders: the total capacity comes from adding the displacement of each cylinder.

-Riders rarely need to crunch these numbers on their own, but knowing these ideas helps when they compare different bikes in the same segment.
+Riders rarely need to crunch these numbers on their own, but knowing these concepts helps when comparing different bikes in the same segment.

 How to Choose the Right CC for Your Bike